nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 ## First Computers

-XXX apple 2 reset
+**16s**

-Some time in the early '80s, Dad brought home an Apple 2.
+Some time in the mid 1980s, when I was just starting high school, Dad brought home an Apple 2.

 ![Dream 6800](img/Dream_PCB_Maggi.jpg)
 *Image: [mjbauer.biz](http://www.mjbauer.biz/DREAM6800.htm)*

-It wasn't our household's first computer: that honour went to the "Dream 6800", a single-board computer based around the 6800 microprocessor, sporting 2K of RAM, an 18 key hexadecimal keyboard and a stunning 64x32 monochrome composite video output.
+It wasn't our household's first computer: that honour went to the "Dream 6800", a single-board computer based around the 6800 microprocessor, sporting 2K of RAM, an 18 key hexadecimal keypad and a stunning 64x32 monochrome composite video output.

-XXX pic from EA
+# XXX EA article

-The plans were published in Electronics Australia magazine, along with instructions for assembling and programming the computer.
+The plans were published in Electronics Australia, along with instructions for assembling and programming the computer.
-Dad built it into an old Samsonite briefcase using a keyboard made of scavenged microswitches, with enough room left over inside for a chunky cassette recorder.
+Dad built it into an old Samsonite briefcase using a keyboard made of scavenged microswitches, with enough room left over inside for a chunky cassette recorder used to save and load files.

 ![Dream 6800 listing](img/dream6800_listing.png)
 *Image: [Electronics Australia, July 1979 via mjbauer.biz](http://www.mjbauer.biz/DREAM6800.htm)*

 Programs were published as long listings of hex digits which you could type in and run.
-The extrememly limited resources meant that these games generally took longer to type in than to play, and while they could be saved to audio cassette, restoring them was always hit and miss.
+The extrememly limited resources meant that these games generally took longer to type in than the did to play, and while they could be saved to audio cassette, restoring them was always a bit hit and miss.

 ![Dream 6800 invaders](img/dream6800_invaders.png)
 *Image: [Electronics Australia, July 1979 via mjbauer.biz](http://www.mjbauer.biz/DREAM6800.htm)*

 The only game I remember getting working was this
-"UFO intercept" game, which was kind of like space invaders if there were only two invaders and they never actually got around to invading.
+"UFO intercept" game, which was kind of like space invaders if there were only two invaders and they never really got around to invading.

-**1m0s**
+**1m23s**

 ## System 80